Two things come to mind when you hear the phrase Cloud Center of Excellence:

 The cloud journey moves too fast for development teams to disconnect, pause and restart the process.
 You need to get comfortable with engineering teams solving their problems in the moment.
 Serverless is incremental.
-Knowledge and developer experience is acquired and built upon, on the job.
+Knowledge and developer experience is acquired and built on the job.

-As Simon describes: “Pioneers are brilliant people.
+“Pioneers are brilliant people.
 They are able to explore never before discovered concepts, the uncharted land.
 They show you wonder but they fail a lot.
 Half the time the thing doesn’t work properly.
 You wouldn’t trust what they build.
 They create ‘crazy’ ideas.
 Their type of innovation is what we call core research.
 They make future success possible.
 Most of the time we look at them and go “what?”, “I don’t understand?” and “is that magic?”.
 In the past, we often burnt them at the stake.
-They built the first ever electric source (the Parthian Battery, 400AD) and the first ever digital computer”.
+They built the first ever electric source (the Parthian Battery, 400AD) and the first ever digital computer”.Simon Wardley

-The Cloud Center of Excellence experts need to be on your team, but what do you need to do to treat them differently?
+The Cloud Center of Excellence experts need to be on your team.
+Do you need to treat them differently?
 They are learning, exploring and experimenting.
-Do you need to lead them differently?
+So do you need to lead them differently?
 What guardrails should you give them?

 How do we share knowledge over time?